"Don't let society pressure you": Princess Shyngle urges single women

 - Her advice to single and married women garnered significant traction on social media

-Renowned Gambian actress has shared her remarks about the marital pressure of African women.
+Renowned Gambian actress Princess Shyngle has shared her remarks about the marital pressure on African women.

-The actress, affiliated with many Ghanaian stars, including D Black, took to social media to challenge societal norms after experiencing her fair share of issues.
+The actress, affiliated with many Ghanaian stars, including D Black, took to social media to challenge this norm in African societies after experiencing her fair share of issues.

 According to Princess Shyngle, many have landed in undeserving partnerships because they wanted to appease others.

 "I honestly feel bad for so many women out there pretending to be in happy marriages.
 They're genuinely unhappy and miserable but coming online just to impress the world.
 It's so sad.
 My prayer is that no single woman out there let that get to them.
 I promise you're happier and living a better life.
 Don't let society pressure you into marriage.
-Do it when it feels.
-Trust me been there before."
+Do it when it feels right.
+Trust me; been there before."

 The actress gained significant traction with her remarks as fans shared their two cents on her stance.